-- A. To be eligible for award consideration for the 88th Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2014, and September 30, 2015.
-This qualification must take place within two years of the film's completion date: - The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in Los Angeles County for a run of at least seven consecutive days with at least one screening a day prior to public exhibition or distribution by any nontheatrical means.
+- A. To be eligible for award consideration for the 90th Awards year, a short film must fulfill one of the following qualifying criteria between October 1, 2016, and September 30, 2017.
+This qualification must take place within two years of the film's completion date: - 1.
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in Los Angeles County for a run of at least seven consecutive days with at least one screening a day prior to public exhibition or distribution by any nontheatrical means.
 The picture also must appear in the theater listings along with the appropriate dates and screening time(s).

-All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24-or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.
+All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound file formats suitable for exhibition in commercial Digital Cinema sites.

-The audio in a typical Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio, and these are the preferred audio configurations.
+The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
 The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).